Accuracy Limits of Causal Trees for Individualized Treatment Effects: Introduction

+This paper makes three main contributions.
+First, we establish lower bounds on the uniform convergence rate of causal tree estimators constructed via CART-type recursive partitioning.
+These results show that such estimators can have uniform-norm errors that decrease more slowly than any power of $n$ under basic conditions, even in settings where the underlying treatment effect is constant.
+Second, we compare causal tree estimators with and without sample splitting.
+The lower bounds persist under honest sample splitting, which removes only a slowly varying $\sqrt{\log\log n}$ factor.
+Third, we clarify the implications of these findings for tree-based causal inference more broadly, including commonly used regularization strategies and theoretical guarantees for causal forests that rely on approximately uniform partitions or $\alpha$-regularity conditions.
+Our analysis shows how these assumptions differ from canonical CART-type implementations and highlights the resulting challenges for valid inference based on tree-generated partitions.

-Our work in the causal setting also complements the rich existing theoretical analyses of recursive adaptive partitioning estimators for regression \citep{scornet2015, chi2022asymptotic, klusowski2024large, cattaneo2024convergence, mazumder2024convergence} and contributes to the small but growing body of negative results.
-For example, \cite{ishwaran2015effect} showed that regression trees via CART methodology \citep{breiman1984} can create imbalanced cells containing a small number of samples. \cite{tan2022cautionary} proved that regression trees are inefficient at estimating additive structure, regardless of the way in which they are optimized. \cite{tan2024computational} proved that mixing times for Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} can increase with the training sample size.
-Finally, \citet{tan2024statistical} established that adaptive regression trees with Boolean covariates can require exponentially many samples in the dimension and are high-dimensional inconsistent for learning ANOVA decompositions with certain interaction patterns.
+Our work complements theoretical work on random forests \citep{scornet2015}, recursive partitioning estimators \citep{chi2022asymptotic,klusowski2024large,mazumder2024convergence}, and partitioning-based regression \citep{cattaneo2024convergence}, and contributes to a growing body of formal limitations for tree-based methods.
+For example, \cite{tan2022cautionary} demonstrated that regression trees are inefficient at estimating additive structure, regardless of the optimization strategy employed. \cite{tan2024computational} established that the mixing time of Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} can increase with the training sample size. \citet{tan2024statistical} showed that adaptive regression trees with Boolean covariates may require exponentially many samples in the dimension and can be inconsistent in high-dimensional settings.
+The Supplemental Appendix also develops companion lower bounds for standard CART regression trees.
+Those regression results clarify the relationship between our lower-bound framework and earlier large-sample analyses of CART decision stumps, including \citet{Buhlmann-Yu_2002_AOS} and \citet{Banerjee-McKeague_2007_AOS}.